Belgian teenager Vranckx responds after shocking miss goes viral | Goal.com

 After chesting the ball down, Vranckx was left with the simplest of finishes but ended up tripping over, colliding with the post and seeing the ball ultimately cleared by a scrambling defender.

-It's a miss that simply has to be seen to be believed and it is reminiscent of an effort from Paris-Saint Germain forward Eric Maxim Choupo-Moting not long ago.
+It's a miss that must be seen to be believed and is reminiscent of an effort from Paris-Saint Germain forward Eric Maxim Choupo-Moting not long ago.

 — Goal (@goal) September 12, 2020

-Remarkably, the teenager kept his cool when asked about his miss post-match, suggesting he has the mentality to push on from the embarrassing incident.
+Remarkably, the teenager kept his cool when asked about his miss post-match, suggesting he has the mentality to recover from the embarrassing incident.

-"It's a shame that I missed, but I'm just going to look to the next match and not let my head go crazy."

-Vranckx, generally deployed as a central midfielder, has already scored this season and established himself as a key part of Mechelen's side after breaking through last season.
+Vranckx, generally deployed as a central midfielder, has already scored this season and established himself as a key part of Mechelen's side after breaking through last year.

 "Above all, we must not enter a downward spiral after this defeat.
 Until now we have always been able to deliver quality and we will continue to do so."